 With so much talk about alternate fuels today, diesel has become a dirty word – literally.
 Districts running a diesel fleet are starting to feel the pressure to switch to something cleaner and greener, if only just to keep up with the buzz of the industry.
-But the truth is that diesel is just as clean – if not cleaner – at the tailpipe than any other alternative fuel out there.
+But the truth is that diesel is comparable or even cleaner than other fuel types based on EPA regulated emissions.
 And districts running a diesel fleet continue to reap the benefits of proven durability, reliability and cost savings.
 Diesel today isn’t what it was 10 or 15 years ago and, in fact, it’s still the best long-term solution for most districts.

 Greener and Cleaner

 Because of compliance to tougher EPA emissions standards, diesel fuel is now cleaner than ever.
-Diesel emissions at the tailpipe are more than 90 percent cleaner than they were ten years ago and just as clean, if not cleaner, than other fuel types.
+Diesel emissions at the tailpipe are more than 90 percent cleaner than they were in 2006 and are comparable or even cleaner than other fuel types based on EPA regulated emissions standards.
 When considering CO2, a greenhouse gas, diesel offers the lowest carbon footprint over the operational lifetime of the bus.
 That’s smaller than CNG and propane.
 In part, this is due to the new low-sulphur content in diesel fuel and also to the new state-of-the art engine technology, like that in the Detroit™ DD5™ that is revolutionizing not only emissions but also the maintenance required on new diesel engines.

 Saving You Money

 When it comes to a fleet’s total operating budget, the largest expenditure year after year is not the initial acquisition cost of a school bus, but the cost in fuel that a district spends to run its fleet.
 In fact, fuel costs represent more than two-thirds of the typical school bus fleet’s annual operating expenses.